Lincoln Heritage Funeral Advantage Reviews – An Insider’s Perspective

 We’ll cover:

-- Why the Funeral Consumer Guardian Society (FCGS) isn’t the deal it’s made out to be
+• Why the Funeral Consumer Guardian Society (FCGS) isn’t all it’s cracked up to be

 Curious how Lincoln Heritage stacks up against other trusted life insurance carriers?
 Many seniors assume the Funeral Advantage Program is the only option, but a quick comparison shows there may be better value elsewhere.

 Below is a snapshot of sample monthly premiums for $10,000 of level benefit whole life coverage for a 70-year-old female non-smoker.
-These examples highlight the potential savings and help you see which carriers offer full first-day coverage versus waiting periods or higher premiums.
+These examples highlight potential savings and show which carriers offer full first-day coverage versus waiting periods or higher premiums.

 Who Is Lincoln Heritage?

 Lincoln Heritage Life Insurance Company was founded in 1963 and is headquartered in Phoenix, Arizona.
-They specialize solely in final expense life insurance for seniors.
-Their flagship product?
-The Funeral Advantage Life Insurance Program.
+The company specializes exclusively in final expense (burial) insurance for seniors.
+Their primary product is the Funeral Advantage Life Insurance Program, the only type of life insurance they offer.

 Is Lincoln Heritage Legitimate?

-- Membership to FCGS included, though not a unique advantage.
+• Membership to FCGS included, but this is not a unique insurance advantage

-The Lincoln Heritage Funeral Advantage is a whole life insurance policy designed to cover up to $20,000 in final expenses.
-The plan includes a membership to the Funeral Consumer Guardian Society (FCGS), which is heavily featured in their marketing.
+The Lincoln Heritage Funeral Advantage program consists of a whole life insurance policy designed to cover up to $20,000 in final expenses.
+The plan also includes membership to FCGS, which is heavily featured in their marketing.
+The FCGS is not insurance.

 Final expense insurance, burial insurance, funeral insurance—they all mean the same thing.
-The difference comes down to price, health qualifications, and service.
-Legitimate reviews and agent insights suggest the FCGS benefits are often overemphasized.
+The difference comes down to price-to-benefits ratio, service, and ease of qualification for those with health challenges.

 Is Funeral Advantage Whole Life Insurance?